Last updated on September 6th, 2024 at 01:12 pm

 B) Monastery of Myrtiotissa

-It is located between Pelekas and Vatos villages, on a small hill just meters away from the small but famous Mitriotissa beach.
+It is located between Pelekas and Vatos villages, on a small hill just meters from the small but famous Mitriotissa beach.

 C) Monastery of Pantokrator-Kamarelas